oliealex/Stock-analysis/financeR/README.md

 <!-- badges: end -->

-Makes it possible and easy to use the Yahoo finace API in R.
+The goal of financeR is to makes it easy to use the FMP api and accessing a lot of stock data in real time as well as historic data.

 ## Installation